 GCDD Public Policy Initiatives

-Employment First Policy - The GCDD and its partners are pleased that in 2018 the state of Georgia adopted an Employment First Policy.
+Employment First Policy - GCDD and its partners are pleased that in 2018 the state of Georgia adopted an Employment First Policy.
 The Georgia Employment First Act is bi-partisan, common-sense legislation that establishes employment as the first and preferred option for all people who want to work, regardless of their disability.
-Signed into law this morning by Governor Nathan Deal, the Act creates a 14-member council, comprised of members of the disability community, state leaders and business representatives.
-The council serves to make recommendations for policy and legislative action advancing Employment First tenets.
+Signed into law this morning by Governor Nathan Deal, the Act creates a 14-member Council, comprised of members of the disability community, state leaders and business representatives.
+The Council serves to make recommendations for policy and legislative action advancing Employment First tenets.
 Read full Act details at https://www.gcdd.org/news-a-media/press-releases/3204-governor-nathan-deal-signs-gcdd-endorsed-bill-into-law-making-georgia-an-employment-first-state.html

-Minimum Wage - The GCDD signed on with Atlanta 9 to 5 to support raising the state minimum wage.
+Minimum Wage - GCDD signed on with Atlanta 9 to 5 to support raising the state minimum wage.

 Other Partners and Resources